KakaoCup/Kakao/kakao-ext-clicks/README.md

  'RollBack' ViewAction which when executed will undo the effects of long press.
 ```

-If you experience unreliable tap/click in UI tests you can try our naive but more reliable implementation, that dispatches events
+If you experience unreliable tap/click in UI tests you can try our naive but sometimes more reliable implementation, that dispatches events
-directly on View.
+directly to View.

 ## How to use